2019 Macau Grand Prix: Practice and qualifying

 The second qualifying session was held in warmer weather than the first.
 It was first halted after ten minutes when Pulcini crashed; Fittipaldi was caught off guard by Pulcini's accident and hit the rear of his car.
-Before Armstrong crashed into an outside wall at Police turn and removed his front wing and right front tyre with 19 minutes remaining, he became the first driver to lap under the 2 minutes and 6 second mark.
-Vips reset the official track lap record to a 2 minutes, 4.997 seconds—five seconds faster than the 2018 lap record—in the final seven minutes.
+Before Armstrong crashed into an outside wall at Police turn and removed his front wing and right front tyre with 19 minutes remaining, he became the first driver to lap under the 2:06 mark.
+Vips reset the official track lap record to a 2:04.997—five seconds faster than the 2018 lap record—in the final seven minutes.
 The session ended with two minutes to go after a third stoppage, when Habsburg crashed and stopped on the circuit.
 Vips earned the pole position for the qualifying race.
 Shwartzman was 0.379 seconds slower in second place.
 Ilott, Lundgaard and Verschoor moved to third, fourth and fifth.
 Hughes fell from first to sixth, with Vesti and Maini seventh and eighth.
 Armstrong's crash put him ninth, Sargeant tenth, Habsburg eleventh and Fewtrell twelfth.
 Carlin mechanics rebuilt Ticktum's car; he had 20 minutes on the track and took 13th.
 Behind him the rest of the provisional order was Lorandi, Lawson, Drugovich, Caldwell, Fernández, Beckmann, Ahmed, Tsunoda, Andres, Schumacher, Dunner, Pulcini, Estner, Flörsch, Leong, Deledda and Fittipaldi.